The 2020 Florida Folk Festival was canceled!

-Gates open at 8am and opening ceremonies will begin at 6pm on Friday, May 24th, on the banks of the Suwannee River.
+Gates open at 8 am.
+Opening ceremonies will begin at 6 pm on Friday, May 24th, on the banks of the Suwannee River.

-Advance tickets for the Florida Folk Festival are $25.00 per day or $50.00 for the weekend for adults and $30.00 per day or $60.00 for the weekend at the gate.
-Children under six years of age are admitted free of charge.
+Advance tickets for the Florida Folk Festival are $25.00 per day.
+You can also pay $50.00 for the weekend for adults.
+At the gate, prices are $30.00 per day or $60.00 for the weekend.
+Children under six years of age admitted free of charge.
 Ticket prices for children between the ages of six and 16 for the entire weekend are $5.00.

 Tickets available at www.FloridaFolkFestival.com.